Large Florida school district hit by ransomware attack

 The FBI usually investigates such attacks, but said Thursday it would not confirm if it was investigating this one.

 An epidemic of ransomware attacks has been plaguing government agencies, businesses and individuals for the past three years.
-Most are Russian-speaking gangs are based in Eastern Europe and enjoy safe harbor from tolerant governments.
+Most are Russian-speaking gangs based in Eastern Europe and enjoy safe harbor from tolerant governments.
 The more sophisticated groups identify their targets in advance, infect networks through phishing or other means and often steal data as they plant malware that encrypts a victim’s network.

 After the ransomware is activated, the criminals demand money to unlock the malware and refrain from posting — or selling — stolen data.
 In the case of corporations, that data could be trade secrets.
 In the case of retailers or government agencies it could be Social Security, bank account numbers and birth dates .Conti claimed it stole from Broward’s system Social Security numbers, birth dates and other student and employee information.